cecat/UtilityWatchMQTT/README.md

 # UtilWatch2020
-Fresh version of a [Particle Photon](https://docs.particle.io/photon/)-based utility monitoring system, [Photon-Util-Watch](https://github.com/cecat/Photon-Util-Watch), this one using MQTT to connect with the (fabulous open source) [Home Assistant (HASS)](https://www.home-assistant.io/).
+A [Particle Photon](https://docs.particle.io/photon/)-based utility monitoring system, [Photon-Util-Watch](https://github.com/cecat/Photon-Util-Watch), this one using MQTT to connect with the (fabulous open source) [Home Assistant (HASS)](https://www.home-assistant.io/).

 There are some tips for setting up webhooks/thingspeak at the